kerimoyle/libcellml-tutorials/tutorials/combine2020/tut2_createPotassiumChannelModel.rst

 .. container:: dothis

-    **7.b** Create parameters components for the equations components, and add cloned versions of ny variables which need to be given a value into the new parameters components.
+    **7.b** Create parameters components for the equations components, and add cloned versions of any variables which need to be given a value into the new parameters components.

 .. container:: toggle